 Sellers often hide rust poorly, so check for bad bodywork, new paint spots, and suspicious areas.
 Bear in mind that even a small dot of rust will spread in a year or two and add even more expenses to the cost of ownership.

 Get ready to spend at least $100 for repairing each part that has been affected by rust.
 And if it comes to repainting the whole body – you’re looking into deep four-figure expenses.

 Problems with car titles are so common that checking a vehicle’s history should be a no-brainer for everyone.
-For example, you may accidentally buy an ex-police, taxi, or rental car.
+For example, you may accidentally buy a car that has previously been used as a taxi, rental, or police car.

 How long can you live without replacing your car?
 Some people use one car for the rest of their lives, but others want to keep it fresh and replace their vehicles every few years.
 In the latter case, you should be concerned about costs depreciation.